vmikk/phylonext_manual/docs/troubleshooting.md

 !!! bug "Don't see your error/bug?
 Post an issue on GitHub"
     If you've encountered an error or bug not seen here, please post an issue at [PhyloNext GitHub Issues](https://github.com/vmikk/PhyloNext/issues).
 This will help greatly to track down the error and fix it!

+# Pipeline errors

+## Resume the workflow

+!!! failure "Pipeline was interrupted"
+    Any accidental failure - e.g., you closed the terminal, rebooted your computer, or the task was killed by a scheduler on HPC.

+If the pipeline is interrupted, it can be resumed without having to start from scratch.
+Add the `-resume` flag to your command, and Nextflow will start the workflow from the last successfully executed process, retrieving all previous results from the cache.

 ## The number of available CPUs